|Follow PSU Women's Basketball:||Follow @PennStateWBB|

 Utilizing her law degree, Washington was a central figure in helping create the WNBA Players Association (WNBPA), serving as the founding president of the WNBPA from 1999 until 2001.
 She also served as the Executive Vice President of the WNBPA from 2001 until her retirement in 2003.
 Washington led negotiations for the association’s first collective bargaining agreement as the association’s president, and as the executive vice president was a mainstay in the negotiations for the league’s second collective bargaining agreement, which brought about the first free agency system in women’s professional sports.

-A standout at Central High School in Flint, Mich., Washington was inducted into the Greater Flint Area Sports Hall of Fame in December 2009.
+A native of Flint, Mich., Washington was inducted into the Greater Flint Area Sports Hall of Fame in December 2009.

 Serving the Community